anatman-org/prime/bio.md

 and there i reclaimed the name bean

+  [merton]
   what if the mind becomes one pointed? and what happens if ther "one point" is removed?
   [599c33b1#258]

+i don't know what i am without Her